theNewFlesh/hidebound/README.md

 Default configuration of Dask distributed framework.

 * cluster_type - dask cluster type
-* num_partitions - number of partions for each dataframe
+* num_partitions - number of partitions for each datafme
 * local_num_workers - number of workers on local cluster
 * local_threads_per_worker - number of threads per worker on local cluster
 * local_multiprocessing - use multiprocessing for local cluster